-Winthrop Episcopal Lutheran Campus Ministries, or WELCM (pronounced "welcome") is an ecumenical partnership between Grace Lutheran Church and The Episcopal Church of Our Saviour in Rock Hill, the Episcopal Diocese of Upper South Carolina, and the South Carolina Synod of the Evangelical Lutheran Church in America (ELCA), serving the campus of Winthrop University.
+Winthrop Ecumenical Lutheran Campus Ministry, or WELCM (pronounced "welcome") is an outreach of Grace Lutheran Church and the South Carolina Synod of the Evangelical Lutheran Church in America (ELCA), in service of Winthrop University.

 WHAT WE DO

 WELCM welcomes you!
-We prioritize inclusivity, and seek to build an authentic, non-judging Christian community that reflects the diversity of Winthrop.
-Our members come from various church backgrounds; some are simply questioning and questing.
+We prioritize inclusivity, and seek to build an authentic, intersectional Christian community that reflects the diversity of Winthrop.
+Our members come from various church backgrounds; some are simply questioning

-If you are new to Lutheran or Episcopal culture, our worship may be slightly more formal than you are used to.
-We read Old and New Testament Scripture passages aloud; we celebrate the Eucharist (Communion) nearly every time we worship.
+If you are new to Lutheran traditions, our worship may be slightly more formal than you are used to.
+We read Old and New Testament Scripture passages aloud; we celebrate Communion every Sunday.
 Most of our prayers are written down, rather than improvised.
-Our ministers wear collars, and include women as well as men.
+Our ordained pastors wear collars, and include women, men, and nonbinary folks.